xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 When cancel is selected no action is performed on the underlying model.

-6.6.1.2 Text shall be added to tell the user to enabled IPRs and check visibility.
+6.6.1.2 Text shall be added to tell the user to enable IPRs and check visibility.

 6.6.1.3 As per the SOW [[2.3](#2.3)], add save and print options to the dialog.